 DERRY — Nothing says winter in Derry like the annual Frost Festival.

-This year’s Frost Festival includes sledding on the popular Alexander-Carr Park hill off Pierce Avenue; ice skating at Hood Park, food trucks; a Frosty scavenger hunt; live music downtown, and other safe family opportunities like pick-up craft kits at the recreation office and cookie kits provided by Culinary Playground.
+This year's Frost Festival includes sledding on the popular Alexander-Carr Park hill off Pierce Avenue; ice skating at Hood Park, if ice safety permits; a Frosty scavenger hunt; music in the downtown; and ice sculptures created by the experts on Broadway.

 Other activities include a virtual puppet show presented by Derry Public Library and food provided by B's Tacos, The Walking Gourmet and other treats by Grind Away.

 To keep activities safe, families can also pick up cookies at Culinary Playground on Manning St., and craft kits from Derry's Parks and Recreation Department, 31 West Broadway.

 For additional information about the Frost Festival, visit Facebook and search "Frost Festival."